pxzhang94/pxzhang94.github.io/_includes/resume/en.md

 ### Introduction
-I am a Ph.D. candidate studying in the [Intelligent Computing and Software Center (ICSOFT)](http://www.icsoft.zju.edu.cn) of Zhejiang University, my recent research areas are software engineering and AI Testing & Verification.
+I am a Research Scientist working in the [System Analysis and Verification Group (SAV)](https://sav-smu.github.io) of Singapore Management University, my recent research areas are software engineering and AI Testing & Verification.

 ### Education